MaterializeInc/materialize/doc/developer/guide-changes.md

 confident in the change, consider assigning _both_ an experienced an inexperienced reviewer.

-Coming soon: a breakdown of which tech lead is responsible for each area of the codebase.
-The tech lead needn't review every PR in their area of responsibility, but can help direct code review requests to the appropriate engineer.

 ### Merging

 #### When to merge

-For sufficiently trivial changes, you can consider merging without review.
-This should be somewhat rare, however, and only when you have high confidence that a) the change is correct, and b) the change is uncontroversial.
-When in doubt, get a review!

 When a reviewer approves your PR, they will either press the "approve" button in GitHub's code review interface, leaving a big green checkmark on your PR,